chenzhang2006/RecordingMviRxKotlin/README.md

 #### Action from Intent

-Intents are mapped to their logic *Action*.
-E.g. user "pull to refresh" intent mapped to "reload" action
+Intents are mapped to their logic *Action*. *Action* is the direct input for the *Business Logic(Processor & ApiRepository)* layer.
+E.g. user "pull to refresh" intent mapped to "reload" action.
+There might be many-to-many relationship between *Intent* and *Action*

 #### Processor